Why it's time to end greyhound racing

 And we just don’t know the true number of puppies left unaccounted for between birth and racing registration – the industry refers to these missing young dogs as 'wastage'.

 The industry has failed to deliver on its promises to make real improvements to the welfare of these wonderful animals, and we can no longer stay silent.
+Help us bring an end to this cruel and outdated "sport" by speaking up for racing greyhounds.

-In 2023, we decided we could no longer call for improvements where we knew our asks were futile.
+In 2022, we decided we could no longer call for improvements where we knew our asks were futile.
 Now, because of the lack of willingness to change by the industry, and because of the growing body of evidence that the welfare implications have a detrimental impact at every stage of a racing greyhound’s life, we believe the time is right to begin winding the racing industry down.

 There are a number of reasons.
 Some are inherent to racing.
 Others are related to off-track practices which could be improved with a willingness that is sadly lacking in the industry.

-The race itself is inherently dangerous because several high-prey-drive dogs, in chase mode, run at speeds of over 40mph around oval tracks.
+The race itself is inherently dangerous because several high-prey-drive dogs, in chase mode, run at speeds of up to 40mph around oval tracks.
 Navigating bends at speed means their bodies are subjected to high pressures and asymmetrical forces, so the dogs have two options to avoid falling over: slow down, or run wider.
 The innate desire to catch the mechanical hare means they won’t slow, so instead they risk collision with the other dogs in the race.
 This is where injuries and fatalities most commonly occur.

 The current regulatory framework for the industry does not ensure a minimum standard for greyhounds that assures a life worth living.